Union Bridge family converts Linwood Mill into architectural salvage business

 Francis Baker, of Union Bridge, said he is "all for the project."
 Baker's father worked at the mill from 1945 to 1965.
 Their family lived in an apartment above the Mill's storeroom and also in a house adjacent to it.

+"I hope it works for them.
+I don't know of anything else in the area quite like it."

-Richard, a former Maryland State Trooper, began salvaging buildings as a hobby.
+Richard Blacksten, a former Maryland State trooper, began salvaging buildings as a hobby.
 He started doing it full-time in 1971 and gained business "through word of mouth."

-"It's exciting," Richard said.
+"It's exciting," Blacksten said.
 "It's like peeking through cracks of time at the past."

-Doug said the family has done a lot of clean-up in the building.
-They have started using the workshop and plan to open officially open for business in a few months.
+Doug Blacksten said the family has done a lot of cleanup in the building.
+They have started using the workshop and plan to officially open for business in a few months.

-"When we bought the place, you couldn't walk through it – there was so much rubbish," Doug said.
+"When we bought the place, you couldn't walk through it — there was so much rubbish," Blacksten said.

-"The end product is to make a profit but it's also an opportunity to resell the old materials out of my inventory," Richard said.
+"The end product is to make a profit, but it's also an opportunity to resell the old materials out of my inventory," Blacksten said.

-Doug said he hopes the pieces "get a new life in someone's home."
+Doug Blacksten said he hopes the pieces "get a new life in someone's home."

 "It's a chance for them to continue on."